201411108/201411108/README.md

 ### Want to be

-Adaptive developer, writes clean refactored codes
+Adaptive developer who writes clean, refactored codes

 Mentor for starters

+Challenge for new technical stacks

 ### Career

-* 2014 ~ 2019 : Bachelor degree majoring Computer Science in Sangmyung Univ.
+* 2014 ~ 2019 : Bachelor degree in Sangmyung Univ.

 ### Projects